czue/pegasus-docs/async.md

 Pegasus ships with two helper functions you can use to assist with working with URLs, so long as you follow Pegasus conventions.
-The `websocket_reverse` function will reverse a relative websocket URL, and the `websocket_absolute_url` function will turn a relative URL into an absolute webscoket URL based on your Site address and the `USE_HTTPS_IN_ABSOLUTE_URLS` setting.
+The `websocket_reverse` function will reverse a relative websocket URL, and the `websocket_absolute_url` function will turn a relative URL into an absolute websocket URL based on your Site address and the `USE_HTTPS_IN_ABSOLUTE_URLS` setting.

 You can combine these functions like so to pass the URL of a websocket endpoint to a template: